GC-public-projects/FloatingControlBar/README.md

 ### Components explanations

 #### Companion object

-Its purpose is to instanciate the ScreenCaptureService. `startServiceWithCallBack(...)` will be called from an activity.
+Its purpose is to instanciate the ScreenCaptureService.

+- `CHANNEL_ID` & `NOTIFICATION_ID` : data mandatory to create the notification and start it
+- `EXTRA_RESULT_CODE` & `EXTRA_PROJECTION_DATA` : extra keys constants declaration for the intent creation of the service.

+`startServiceWithCallBack(...)` will be called from an activity to start the service.
 The params of the function are compound of :

 - the activity `context`
-- the result code of the permission prompt to capture the screen (-1 : accepted, 0 : denied)
+- the result code of the  screen capture permission prompt  (-1 : accepted, 0 : denied)
 - the `data` generated by the Android system activity in case the permission to capture the screen is accepted.
 The data is of type `Intent`, So it implements the interface `Parcelable`.
 That means it can by passed as extra param of an intent.
 This data is mandatory to create the MediaProjection object.
 - A `callback` : the activity that generates the prompt to capture the screen needs to be closed.
-But if we try to close it after instanciated the service, it is to soon and the data generated from this activity is destroyed before it is passed to the service.
+But if we try to close it directly after instanciated the service, it is to soon and the data generated from this activity is destroyed before the service retrieve it.
 That's why we created an interface `MediaProjectionCallback` implemented by the activity that starts the service.
 The interface has just 1 function `onMediaProjectionReady()` that will close the activity in due time.

 So the instance of `MediaProjectionPermissionActivity` is stored as a static component in the companion object and is of type `MediaProjectionCallback`.
-This instance, as a static one, can be called at any time from any place in the project. in occurence, the method `MediaProjectionReady()` from this instance will be called after the creation of MediaProjection.
+This instance, as a static one, can be called at any time from any place in the project. in occurence, the method `MediaProjectionReady()` from this instance will be called after the creation of MediaProjection in the `ScreenCaptureService`.

 #### MediaProjection
 It is the key component of the service.
 It will be the root to create all the components mandatory to capture the screen.
 To ease the access of this instance, it will ba also stored in a singleton `MediaProjectionHolder`